 You may be getting thirsty by now and in need of a road soda.
-Stop at Laurence’s General store in Margaree Harbour, where beverages may share the same aisle as a hammer, and take a walk through the small village or along the pristine beach.
+Stop at Laurence’s General store in Margaree Harbour, where beverages may share the same aisle as a hammer, and take a walk through this small Cape Breton Island village or along the pristine beach.

 4. Enragee Point Lighthouse

 If you take the dirt road to the right on Chéticamp Island it will lead you to Enragee Point where the reward is a picturesque red-capped lighthouse.
 The two-mile gravel road will give you incredible panoramic views of the harbour and the town of Chéticamp, plus you’ll probably pass some cute cattle on way.

 Enragee Point | Cheticamp, Nova Scotia, Canada | Map

 5. Cape Breton Highlands Lookout

 We stopped at a lot of lookouts on the side of the road, but this one was one of the best.
 Once you get into Cape Breton Highlands National Park (you’ll know by the pay booth at the entrance) pull over at the first outlet on the left.

 It’s a quick stop on the Cabot Trail and one of the most breathtaking.

 6. Skyline Trail Hike